mlund/faunus/docs/_docs/install.md

 - Message Passing Interface (MPI)

 **macOS tip:**
-Apple's developer tools, Xcode, is a quick way obtain clang on macOS.
-CMake can be installed with an [Installer package](https://cmake.org/download) from Kitware, or using [MacPorts](http://www.macports.org), [Homebrew](https://brew.sh), or
+Apple's developer tools, Xcode, include clang and CMake can be installed with an
+[Installer package](https://cmake.org/download) from Kitware, or using [MacPorts](http://www.macports.org), [Homebrew](https://brew.sh), or